 Director, National Fund for Sacred Places

-Prior to his role at Partners, Chad was a pastor at Community Mennonite Church of Lancaster (PA).
-During his pastoral tenure the congregation developed an in-house art gallery, redeveloped an award-winning parking lot in accordance with the city's green infrastructure plan, and substantially increased building use by community partners.
-Prior to this, Chad was the Ceramics Studio Coordinator at the Manchester Craftsmen's Guild (Pittsburgh, PA).
-He has served on several boards of directors in Pittsburgh and Lancaster, including as a founding board members of the Union Project - an example of best practice for adaptive reuse of a historic religious property - and as Assistant Moderator of Atlantic Coast Conference (MC USA).
-He has written articles on art and/or theology and spirituality for several publications, including Ceramics Monthly, Worship, and Conrad Grebel Review.
+Chad joined the staff of Partners in 2016 to oversee the National Fund's grant-making program targeted to award over $10 million to more than 50 congregations in coming years.
+Previously he was a pastor at Community Mennonite Church of Lancaster (PA).
+During his tenure the congregation developed an in-house art gallery, redeveloped an award-winning parking lot in accordance with the city's green infrastructure plan, and substantially increased building use by community partners.
+Chad has served on several boards of directors in Pittsburgh and Lancaster, including as a founding board members of the Union Project - an example of best practice for adaptive reuse of a historic religious property.
+He has written numerous articles on stewardship, art, theology and spirituality for a variety of publications.
+He is currently a special correspondent writing periodically on religion for Lancaster Newspapers.
 His ordained for pastoral ministry in Mennonite Church USA.
-Chad is a graduate of Goshen College (BA), Pittsburgh Theological Seminary (MA), and Leadership Lancaster.
+Chad is a graduate of Goshen College (BA) and Pittsburgh Theological Seminary (MA).

 Grants and Client Manager